top of page

 She was born in Kibbutz Kinneret (where you are currently hiking).
 Her parents were founding members of the kibbutz.
 She already displayed her musical talents as a child by leading community singing on the kibbutz.
 After completing high school, she studied music at the Academy of Music in Jerusalem.
 When she returned to the kibbutz, she taught music to the kibbutz children.
 Also at this time, she composed childrens’ songs for an album.
 After she married, she lived for a while on the kibbutz but then moved to Tel Aviv.

 Below are the lyrics for one of her popular songs “The Eucalyptus Grove”.
-This Australian tree is used a lot in Israel to dry up swampy ground and on our hike we will pass the grove with which she was familiar:
+This Australian tree has been frequently used in Israel to dry up swampy ground and on our hike we will pass the grove with which she was familiar:

 When mother came here, young and beautiful